Othon de la Roche: Lord of Athens

 Othon took the title of Megaskyr (μεγασκύρ) or "Grand Lord" in Athens.
 There is uncertainty about when and how or even if he acquired the title "Duke" (dux).
 The traditional account, found in the Chronicle of the Morea, states that it was first officially bestowed by King Louis IX of France around 1259 to Othon's successor, Guy I de la Roche.
 The title does appear in some pre-1260 documents, including a letter of Pope Innocent III from July 1208, which refers to Othon as Duke, although the papal chancery generally preferred "Lord".

 The Acropolis of Athens was fortified in Othon's reign.
 According to Longnon, following the specialist Antoine Bon, Othon had a square tower erected by the main entrance of the citadel.
-Othon seems to have supported the development the Latin Church in his domains.
+Othon seems to have supported the development of the Latin Church in his domains.
 Pope Innocent III confirmed on 27 November 1206 that Berard, the first Catholic Archbishop of Athens succeeded his Orthodox predecessor, Michael Choniates.
 Othon had good relations with the Cistercian Bellevaux Abbey in his native Burgundy.
 He established some monks from Bellevaux at Daphni Monastery in his Greek domains in about 1207.
 A portico in the Burgundian style still evokes their memory.

 After the sudden death of Othon's overlord, Boniface of Montferrat, in September 1207, many of Boniface's former vassals started to plot against the new Latin Emperor, Henry of Flanders.
 Othon remained loyal to the Emperor, a stance which "may have cost him Thebes" (if he already possessed it), as Albertino of Canossa was in possession of the citadel of this town in this period.

 Othon married his wife Isabelle in late 1208.
 Othon's first conflict with the Church was recorded around the same time: he forced Archbishop Berard to renounce the right to appoint the treasurer of the Athens Cathedral on his behalf.
 Pope Innocent III authorized the Archbishop of Larissa to investigate the case.

 Emperor Henry called his first of two parliaments at Ravennika and Othon made an appearance to demonstrate his loyalty to his suzerain in the first days of May 1209.
 The Emperor captured Thebes from Albertino of Canossa on 8 May and visited Athens, where Othon received him with great respect.
 Even so, historian Jean Longnon writes that Othon never recognised Henry as his direct overlord and remained loyal to Boniface of Montferrat's successor, King Demetrius of Thessalonica, until the end of the Kingdom of Thessalonica in 1224.
 Likewise uncertain is whether Othon received Thebes from Emperor Henry in 1209, or whether the town was not granted to him prior to 1211.